ZephyrPfeiffer/my_thoughts/README.md

 #MyThoughts

-<h1>Express your self by posting about your day to day experiences.</h2>
+<h1>Express yourself by posting about your day to day experiences.</h2>

 <span>Link to project: https://animal-crossing-tunes-production.up.railway.app/</span>